-- Death of an immediate family member

-- Student hospitalization (not a physician/emergency room visit)

-- Mandated legal hearing
+- Death of an immediate (parents, siblings, spouse, significant others, and children) family member. - Student hospitalization (not a physician/emergency room visit)- remove the bolded item... - Mandated legal hearing

-- Military obligations

-- University athletic events which require the student's participation
+- Military obligations - University athletic events which require the student's participation

 Regardless of the reason, all absences must be made up.
-In the case of an excused/emergency absence, documentation must be provided prior to returning to the clinical or lab site.
-More than one absence in clinical or lab during a semester may result in clinical failure, and failure of the course.
+In the case of an excused/emergency absence, documentation must be provided to the course coordinator prior to returning to the clinical or lab site.
+The course coordinator will then elevate it to the leadership team.
+Any student that incurs more than one unexcused absence from a clinical or lab during one semester may result in a clinical failure and hence leading to the failure of the course.